Skip to Content

 Spina Farms Pumpkin Patch – Pumpkin Farms In California

-Dates: October through November 5th Open 7 days a week during season
+Dates: September 27th through November 2nd Open 7 days a week during the season

-Entry Fees: Park Pass – $30 a person *Save $3* (Includes entry to all 6 attractions)
+Entry Fees: Park Pass – $40 per person *Save $16* (Includes entry to all 7 attractions)

-Parking – $10 cash only Fri, Sat and Sun, Free parking Monday-Thursday
+Parking – $10 cash only Friday, $20 cash only Saturday and Sunday, Free parking Monday -Thursday

-Free entry for children under 3 per adult pas
+Free entry for children under 3 per adult pass

 Location: 225 Laguna Ave, Morgan Hill, CA 95037, United States